 The City's proprietary fund provides the same type of information found in the government-wide financial statements, but in more detail.
-Unrestricted net position of the Water Enterprise Fund amounted to \$10.2 million and those for the internal service funds amounted to \$15m.
-The increase in unrestricted net position for the internal service funds was due to lower claims cost resulting in an increase in cash and investments.
+Unrestricted net position of the Water Enterprise Fund amounted to \$9.9 million and those for the internal service funds amounted to \$22m.
+The increase in unrestricted net position for the internal service funds was due to greater contributions to the funds.